 Practical Solution Pattern

-Build a centralized-federated automation platform with per-facility adapters that normalize heterogeneous EMR data into a shared canonical format, per-organization configuration that controls workflow behavior at the site level, and an enterprise governance layer that enforces standards without eliminating legitimate local variation.
-Automate organization onboarding so that identity, storage, configuration, and security are provisioned and validated in a single repeatable operation.
+Build a centralized-federated platform with per-facility adapters that normalize heterogeneous EMR data, per-organization configuration that controls workflow behavior at the site level, and an enterprise governance layer that enforces standards without eliminating legitimate local variation.
+This works because it isolates EMR complexity at the adapter layer while concentrating behavioral variation in configuration rather than code.
+Each new adapter contributes to a growing library of integration patterns.

 References